-Kelsey Sherriff has a general commercial litigation practice with a focus on administrative and regulatory health law, wills and estates, and bankruptcy and insolvency.
+Kelsey Sherriff has a general commercial litigation practice with a focus on administrative and regulatory health law, wills and estates, and class actions.

 Kelsey has a diverse litigation practice that includes the following: